ros2/design/articles/actions.md

 The action server is responsible for accepting (or rejecting) goals requested by clients.
 The action server is also responsible for maintaining a separate state for each accepted goal.

-There are two intermediate states:
+There are two active states:

-- **ACTIVE** - The goal has been accepted and is currently being processed by the action server.
+- **EXECUTING** - The goal has been accepted and is currently being executed by the action server.
 - **CANCELING** - The client has requested that the goal be canceled and the action server has accepted the cancel request.
+This state is useful for any "clean up" that the action server may have to do.

 And three terminal states: